 Choosing information sources is influenced by the subject.
 It is worthwhile to start searching information from several different sources.
 Knowing the essential information sources in your field is beneficial, you can find them, for example, in Subject guides.

-Books, journals, encyclopedia, standards, statistics, laws, patent, print and electronic, databases, online resources, experts...
+Books, journals, encyclopedia, standards, statistics, laws, patents.
+In printed and electronic format.
+Different databases, online resources, experts.
 There are many information sources.

 Choosing and finding the appropriate sources for your need is crucial, as well as learning to use the key databases in your field.
 However, bear in mind that it is sometimes possible to find relevant information in sources which are not directly related to your field!

 Full text databases include articles in full text, as well as references.

 Bibliographic databases include references to where the article has been published, and possibly an abstract.
 The article is not necessary included in full text, which means that you have to search it elsewhere.

 Citation databases include citations between articles: who has cited the article and how many times has it been cited in all.

 Note!
 Most databases are hybrids between full text and bibliographic databases.
 Some journals/articles in the database are available in full text but not all.